Sphaerotholus: Sphaerotholus buchholtzae

 Sullivan (2003) considered S. buchholtzae a junior synonym of Prenocephale edmontonensis (or Sphaerotholus edmontonensis).
 However, Mallon et al. (2015), in their description of a new S. buchholtzae specimen from the Frenchman Formation of Saskatchewan, Canada, noted that S. edmontonensis was distinct from S. buchholtzae based on comparative morphology and morphometrics.
+Additionally, a redescription of S. buchholtzae used geometric morphometrics to distinguish the two species.